 All our products are 100 percent handmade from sustainable materials.
 The materials used in Mifuko products are locally sourced from Kenya, both to promote sustainable Kenyan industries and to minimize transportation emissions.

 Using locally sourced material is the main reason for using sisal in our baskets and bags.
 Sisal plants grow in the dry soil of Kenya where no chemical fertilizers are used in production.

-Although very similar otherwise, sisal is more durable than jute, seagrass or water hyacinth.
-Sisal takes dying better than seagrass or water hyacinth so can be used to create different colours of baskets and bags.
-Sisal is also anti-static.
+Compared to other fibres typical in weaving, e.g. jute, rattan, seagrass, and water hyacinth, is more durable and anti-static.
+Sisal also takes dying better than seagrass or water hyacinth so it can be used to create different colours of baskets and bags.

 Compared to rattan, sisal is a much softer material, allowing the baskets and bags to be formed into the shape you like.

 We continuously work towards more sustainable material choices.
 Plastic has been used thus far due to its durability and predictable quality.
 Kiondo baskets made of plastic are easy to clean and can take water making them very versatile and suitable for outdoors too.
 Additionally, the plastic meets food grade standards which means that our products can be used in contact with food and are thus safe.